kinshuk4/daily-coding-problem-solutions/README.md

 [Solution](https://k5kc.com/cs/algorithms/maximum-subarray-sum/)

-### Problem 50
+### Problem 50 (Easy)

 > This problem was asked by Microsoft.

 Suppose an arithmetic expression is given as a binary tree.
 Each leaf is an integer and each internal node is one of '+', '−', '∗', or '/'.

 Given the root to such a tree, write a function to evaluate it.